aiops/docs/docs/monitor_deployments/using_the_rest_api.md

 }
 ```

-`logsCount` is the count of the log messages sent in the batch.
-`receiptId` is identifier of the received log batch.
-`source` tells the way that this batch was sent (via REST API)

-## Obtain results

-After sending logs, the user can obtain results from the `Stage Verifier` by performing the following steps:
+### Flush

-1. (Optional) Executing control (`flush`) operation on the log stream - This performs a flush operation and guarantees the user the all of his previoysly sent logs are processed by our pipeline before getting results.
+> (Optional) The flush operation guarantees that all the logs sent are processed by logsight.ai before getting the results.
-2. Obtain the results

-### Flush (optional)
-To perform `flush` operation after sending the logs, the user needs to send a request containing the <i>LAST RECEIVED</i> `receiptId`.
+To perform the `flush` operation after sending the logs, the client needs to send a request containing the last received `receiptId`.

 [Request](https://demo.logsight.ai/swagger-ui/index.html#/Control/createResultInitUsingPOST)
 ```